vscode-neovim/vscode-neovim/README.md

 -   On a Mac, the <kbd>h</kbd>, <kbd>j</kbd>, <kbd>k</kbd> and <kbd>l</kbd> movement keys may not repeat when held, to fix this open Terminal and execute the following command:
     `defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false`.
--   To fix remapped escape key not working in Linux, set `"keyboard.dispatch": "keyCode"`
+-   To fix the remapped escape key not working in Linux, set `"keyboard.dispatch": "keyCode"`

 ### Adding keybindings